tjvantoll/articles/airbnb/article.md

 So, between a new JavaScript VM, better type safety with TypeScript, access to built-in list controls, and easy usage of native APIs, hopefully you have some idea why a company like Airbnb might be interested in giving NativeScript a shot.

-But, to try to be fair here, I think it’s worth mentioning a few things that I think Airbnb would’ve not liked about NativeScript.
+But, to try to be fair here, I think it’s worth mentioning a few things that I think Airbnb would’ve not liked about NativeScript before we draw any conclusions.

 ## React support, or lack thereof